-An informal practice tool such as a scrap book might be kept at your group meeting space as a reference tool for any relevant conversation that emerges each day.
-A conversation book nurtures the practice of making ideas visible.
+An informal practice tool such as a scrap book might be kept in your group meeting space as a reference tool for any relevant conversation that emerges each day.
+Recording ideas in a conversation book throughout the day nurtures the practice of making ideas visible.

 Ethics and Consent

 Janet Robertson discusses consent and ethics in this short video.
-Use this as a reflective point to consider how you gain children’s consent in your program to take a photo, record their words or video their play.
+Use this as a point of reflection to consider how you gain children’s consent in your program to take a photo, record their words or video their play.

 (left image) Describing the theory of sound through words and drawing

 (Image above) Collaborating on the design of an airport play space